 ENG 365 Magazine Writing and Editing (3 hrs.)
 Topics vary by semester and include a range of theoretical issues and practical skills related to all aspects of the contemporary media.
 Recent offerings have included: 1) the study of the historical evolution and social impact of various media technologies (print, radio, television, internet) and their application in a variety of mass communication contexts (journalism, entertainment, advertising) and, 2) the study of magazine journalism including an introduction to the business side of magazines as well as extensive practice in editing and writing for magazines.
+Offered at least every two years.
 Prerequisites: a 200-level English course with preference given to ENG 260.

 ENG 372 Creative Writing Prose (3 hrs.)
 A workshop course in which students study the work of successful fiction writers, identify and practice the forms and techniques they employ, and use those techniques to craft their own stories.
 Group discussion of students' writing plays a primary role.
-Prerequisites: ENG 103 and one 200-level literary survey class, or permission of the instructor.
+Offered every third semester in rotation.
+Prerequisites: ENG 103, 275 and one 200-level literary survey class, or permission of the instructor.

 ENG 374 Creative Writing Poetry (3 hrs.)
 A workshop course in which students study the works of successful poets, identify and practice the forms and techniques they employ, and use those techniques to craft their own poems.
 Group discussion of students' writing plays a primary role.
-Prerequisites: ENG 103 and one 200-level literary survey class, or permission of the instructor.
+Offered every third semester in rotation.
+Prerequisites: ENG 103, 275 and one 200-level literary survey class, or permission of the instructor.

 ENG 376 Creative Nonfiction (3 hrs.)
 A workshop course in which students study the works of successful creative nonfiction writers, identify and practice the forms and techniques they employ, and use those techniques to craft their own poems.
 Group discussion of students' writing plays a primary role.
-Prerequisites: ENG 103 and one 200-level literary survey class, or permission of the instructor
+Prerequisites: ENG 103, 275 and one 200-level literary survey class, or permission of the instructor.